SAP-archive/cloud-workflow-codejam/exercises/03/readme.md

 _Note: The following instructions are based in part on the [nzamani/sap-cloud-connector-docker](https://github.com/nzamani/sap-cloud-connector-docker) repository on GitHub.
 If you want to find out more, check out the blog post "[Installing SAP Cloud Connector into Docker and connecting it to SAP Cloud Platform](https://blogs.sap.com/2018/05/22/installing-sap-cloud-connector-into-docker-and-connecting-it-to-sap-cloud-platform/)" by [Nabi Zamani](https://people.sap.com/pars.man#overview)._

-_Note: Before proceeding with this exercise, please ensure there are no processes on your machine already listening on port 8443._
+_Note: This exercise assumes you don't already have any processes listening for HTTP requests on port 8443 of your machine._

 ## Steps